- 7:00 – Wake up

 Parents, family, and friends are all welcome to watch anytime during the week of camp.
 Please call our camp office at 860-675-8000 if you want to confirm the day’s events.
 We also post League Game schedules on our Facebook page when available.

 We have a camp store (Canteen/Camp Store) that is available to all of our campers.
 We DO NOT encourage campers to carry cash.
 We ask that parents make a cash deposit into the canteen at registration.
 Your son then charges against that amount all week.
 At the awards ceremony on the last day of camp, we refund the money that your son has not spent.
-At the camp store we sell pizza, snacks and drinks.
+At the camp store we sell pizza, snacks, drinks and other items.

 Campers are divided into random, age appropriate teams.